-THE MUIR RAMBLE ROUTE This web site provides information for the 310 mile walking and/or cycling trail from San Francisco to Yosemite that follows the route John Muir used in 1868 when he first walked to Yosemite.
+THE MUIR RAMBLE ROUTE This web site provides information about following the MRR, a 310 mile walking and/or cycling trail from San Francisco to Yosemite that follows the route John Muir used to walk to Yosemite in 1868.

 We call this trail the Muir Ramble Route beause Muir took it as a ramble.
-Here's what he said about it:
+Here's what he said about that:

 "...we had plenty of time, and proposed drifting leisurely...by any road that we chanced to find; enjoying the flowers and light, "camping out" in our blankets wherever overtaken by night, and paying very little compliance to roads or times..."